Representation Theory for Geometric Quantum Machine Learning: Representation theory for discrete and continuous groups

 \begin{enumerate} \item \textit{Equivariant channels:} \end{enumerate} The previous result can be generalized to obtain equivariant channels.
 Consider two unitary representations $U, W$ of a group $G$ on Hilbert spaces $\mathcal{H}_1, \mathcal{H}_2$, and let $V$ be the space $V = \{\textit{linear maps }\mathcal{B}(\mathcal{H}_1) \to \mathcal{B}(\mathcal{H}_2) \}$.
 Consider a channel $\Phi\in V$.
 Per the discussion underneath Definition \ref{def:dual representation}, the natural representation on $\mathcal{B}(\mathcal{H}_1)$ is given by $O\mapsto U_g O U_g^\dagger$, and likewise for $\mathcal{B}(\mathcal{H}_2)$ with $V_g(\cdot)V_g^\dagger$.
 Then $\Phi$ is equivariant (Definition \ref{def:equivariance}) if for all $O\in \mathcal{B}(\mathcal{H}_1)$, Then, the twirl operator $\TC_G: V\to V^G$ projects onto equivariant maps, so any equivariant map is the image of

-Notably, the twirl of a complete positive and trace preserving channel, it also complete positive and trace preserving~\cite{nguyen2022atheory}, meaning that the twirl of a physical map, leads to a physical map.
+Notably, the twirl of a complete positive and trace preserving channel, it also completely positive and trace preserving, meaning that the twirl of a physical map, leads to a physical map.

 For instance, consider a channel that changes between the representations $\{\id,X^{\otimes 2}\}$ and $\{\id,\SWAP\}$ of $\mathbb{Z}_2$.
 We start with the trivial channel $\Phi(\rho)=\rho$, whose twirl is